readywater/2020.andrewlb.com/content/blog/intentional-wardrobe/index.md

 - To track frequency of wears across the different pieces of clothes I have
 - To track what I need to repair, tailor, or clean more effectively.

-Understanding Notion as I did, I believed that it would look like:
+Understanding Notion as I did, I believed that it would look like when implemented:

 1. Item (with properties)
 2. Several Collections of Items (Aggregation of properties)